ygorcosta/wedeploy.com/ui/src/pages/tutorials/email-web/send-an-email.md

 Great work, your app is now live! 🚀 Now let's send an email.

 1. Go to `hosting.<your-project-id>.wedeploy.io` in your browser.
-2. Fill in the form (make sure you put your email in the "to" field)
+2. Fill in the form (make sure you put your email in the "to" field).
 3. Click submit and check your email inbox because you've got mail! 📬

 Awesome!
 You just deployed an app and sent an email within a few minutes!
 We can't wait to see what else you create with WeDeploy!